AutomationPanda/tau-intro-selenium-py/README.md

 One machine can scale up only so far.
 For massive parallel testing, try using
 [Selenium Grid](https://github.com/SeleniumHQ/selenium/wiki/Grid2).
-There are also many companies that provide cloud-based solutions for parallel WebDriver testing.
+Alternatively, many companies provide cloud-based solutions for parallel WebDriver testing.
 Check the *Resources* section below for a list.

-Also, to learn more about parallel testing in general, read [To Infinity and Beyond: A Guide to Parallel Testing](https://automationpanda.com/2018/01/21/to-infinity-and-beyond-a-guide-to-parallel-testing/).
+To learn more about parallel testing in general, read [To Infinity and Beyond: A Guide to Parallel Testing](https://automationpanda.com/2018/01/21/to-infinity-and-beyond-a-guide-to-parallel-testing/).

 Congrats!
 You have completed the guided part of this tutorial!